The Road to Beech Mountain, Part 1: The First Camps

 Camp was in full swing by mid-July as more details of the program were revealed.
 A new overnight camp site on the Willowemoc was established and 56 Scouts had already hiked to the site to enjoy a night away from camp.
 More details about Camp Wildwood were also provided.
 Situated on 150 acres of land with half a mile of shoreline, the camp was full of opportunities.
 But not roads.
 Access was by boat only with no supplies or facilities on site except for what you bring with you or make yourself.
 It was very much a blank canvas.
 In the fourth week, the entire camp, 160 Scouts in all, enjoyed a barbecue at Camp Wildwood.

-And that’s the last mention of Camp Wildwood I’ve been able to find.
-Based on the description, it must have been on the east side of the lake.
+The last mention of Camp Wildwood I’ve been able to find is a single mention from the Girl Scouts in 1933.
+After that, the name, if not necessarily the property, fell into disuse.
+Based on the earlier description, it must have been on the east side of the lake.
 While there is now a road there, most of the land away from the lake remains undeveloped.

 It also would have been around this time that the council’s first camp insignia would be introduced, a simple layered felt design with a yellow interlocking SR over a green spruce tree referred to as the Spruce Tree emblem.
 Numbers could be added to designate years of attendance.
 I have none of these, so links will have to suffice until they go dead.